NICMx/FORT-validator/docs/doc/installation.md

 ### CentOS version

+The following steps are for CentOS 7, previous versions may require more steps to install Fort validator.

 This OS requires additional steps due to its GCC supported version (currently 4.8.5, fort needs >= 4.9 to compile) and default OpenSSL version (currently 1.0.2k, fort needs >= 1.1.0).

 **Install dependencies**